-This is THE question on everyone’s minds in Bozeman right now.
+This is the question on everyone’s minds in Bozeman right now.
 As we enter real estate's busy season, home prices are continuing to rise in Bozeman and it's surrounding areas.
 To answer this question, we take a look at Bozeman’s previous housing bubble and ask local experts their opinion on the current real estate market and whether they think the Bozeman bubble will burst.

 In 2003, the median home price for a single-family home in Bozeman was $189,000.
 By the time we reached the height of the bubble in 2006, that price had jumped to $310,000.
 In 2008, the financial crisis hit and the median home price in Bozeman dropped 9.7% to $258,225.
 Now, we see quite a few similarities in Bozeman's current real estate market.
 The real estate market is moving quickly just as it was in 2005.
 Amber Docken, a loan officer at Fairway Independent Mortgage says that we are definitely seeing some of the same exuberance in the market that we saw in 2005 and 2006.
 Because of this, many of her clients are experiencing the challenge of competing against multiple offer situations.
-We are seeing homes sell for over purchase price with 5+ offers within days of the home coming on the market.
+We are seeing homes sell for over purchase price with 5+ offers within days of the home hitting the market.
 This contributes to the belief that “I’ll get priced out if I don’t buy now” which can be a dangerous mindset.
 It leads buyers to purchase a home they might not otherwise buy.
 This is what happened to a lot of buyers in the lead up to the last crash only to find themselves unable to move when they realized they had purchased the wrong home.

 According to Sherrie Kitto, a loan officer at Cornerstone Home Lending, Inc, one of the big differences this time around is the type of mortgage financing available.
 “Mortgage qualification standards were much less stringent before the meltdown.”
 Back then a borrower with a 600-credit score could purchase a home with no money down on a stated income loan.
 Almost always, these loans were structured as a 2 or 3-year Adjustable Rate Mortgage (ARM) with a 2 or 3-year prepayment penalty.
 This wasn’t an issue when we were seeing rapid home value appreciation.
 It only became an issue when the Alt-A (sub-prime) lenders shut down almost overnight.
 There was still a large home inventory, but the pool of qualified buyers was drastically cut therefore pushing prices (home values) down.
 The real trouble started when all of the ARM loans reached their adjustable period and rates increased.
 Homeowners were in a position where they had negative equity and could not refinance out of their high payments.
 This, along with unemployment, was what caused the unusually high foreclosure rates we saw after the bubble burst.